apexad/homebridge-mysmartblinds-bridge/README.md

 [Homebridge](https://github.com/homebridge/homebridge) plugin which communicates with MySmartBlinds through the [MySmartBlinds Smart Bridge](https://www.tiltsmarthome.com/products/smart-hub?variant=31506970148929).
-Configure your blinds and bridge with the official iOS or Android app first in order to use this homebridge plugin.
+Configure your blinds and bridge with the official iOS or Android app first in order to use this Homebridge plugin.

 This plugin is not affiliated with the MySmartBlinds product.